 Sore nipples may be the most common problem mothers have when breastfeeding.

 Sore nipples may be caused by different things.
-Treatment depends on the cause and it is important to find out what it is.
+Treatment depends on the cause, and it is important to find out what the issue is.
 A certified lactation consultant (IBCLC) or healthcare professional trained in lactation support will be able to help.

-Feeding baby at the breast should not be very painful, and the skin on your nipple should not break down.
-However, mild tenderness is fairly common for the first week or two.
+Feeding baby at the breast should not be painful, and the skin on your nipple should not break down.
+Some mild tenderness can be common in the first week or two.
+Initial discomfort should then improve.
+Sore nipples may be from a poor latch or your baby not sucking correctly.
+The way the baby’s mouth is made can affect the way they suck.

-The discomfort should then be gone.
-You may start to feel a tingling sensation in your nipples and breast after a couple of weeks.
-This is normal but may not be felt by everyone; don’t worry if you don’t feel it.
-It’s called the “ejection reflex” or “let down.”
-This is when the milk comes out faster, and you’ll hear your baby swallowing more frequently.
+Some moms may start to feel a tingling sensation in nipples and breast after a couple of weeks – this is called the “ejection reflex” or “let down.”
+This is normal but not everyone experiences it, so don’t worry if you don’t get that feeling.
+“Let down” is when the milk comes out faster and you will hear your baby swallow more often.
 This may happen a few times during the feeding.